 Since 2008, CARA has steadily grown, increasing its income, staff and reputation and extending the range of services we provide for victims and survivors.

-Today, CARA has a team of 17 full and part-time staff providing a wide range of services to clients of all genders and all ages.
+Today, CARA has a team of 30 full and part-time staff and 21 sessional counsellors providing a wide range of services to clients of all genders and all ages.
 Volunteers have always been and will remain a vital part of CARA’s work.
-We currently rely on the support of over 20 volunteer counsellors, advocates, administrators and fundraisers.
+We currently rely on the support of around 15 volunteer counsellors, advocates, administrators and fundraisers.